Avarel/ert-concierge/README.md

 * Clone the repository.
 * Execute `cargo run --release` in the terminal.

+## Warning
+The `tls/` folder represents example certificate and key for use with SSL.
+They are not for use in production.

 ## Documentation
 * [**Websocket**](./PAYLOAD.md) protocol for interacting with the concierge, the main method of data communication.
 * [**File system**](./FILESYSTEM.md) protocol for transferring files between clients connected to the Concierge.